Skip to content

 Scheme Route Access control

-content:// Routes through a ContentProvider Governed by provider permissions and android:exported
+content:// Routes through a ContentProvider Governed by provider permissions, URI grants, and provider export state

-file:// Accesses the filesystem path directly Governed only by Unix file permissions
+file:// Accesses the filesystem path directly Governed by filesystem permissions for the calling process

 A file:// URI references a filesystem path directly.
-When the calling app opens a stream for a file:// URI, the system reads from that path using the calling app's own process identity, bypassing any ContentProvider access controls entirely.
+When the calling app opens a stream for a file:// URI, the system reads from that path using the calling app's process identity and filesystem permissions rather than routing access through a ContentProvider.

 override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) {